willianantunes/willianantunes.com/content/blog/2022/05/2022-05-15-django-admin-authentication-using-sso-through-auth0.md

 ![It shows a list of available permission on Django.
 In addition, it highlights 8 permissions that represent CRUD operations.](/assets/posts/blog-22-order-3-image-3-django-models-permissions.png "Sample permissions.")

 That's how we can use the groups in JWT to bind the incoming user to a set of permissions 💡!
 To create a set of permissions, you create a group on Django.
-Let's say the group viewer:
+Let's look at the group viewer:

 ![It shows a sample group named viewer.
 It has two permissions.](/assets/posts/blog-22-order-4-image-4-django-group-viewer.png "Sample group.")

 ### Using an OpenID Connect library

-So far, so good: we can use the groups that come with the JWT and create some kind of mapping; if the user is in group XYZ, we map to group viewer on Django, for example.
+So far, so good: we can use the groups that come with the JWT and create some kind of mapping.
+If the user is in group XYZ, we map to group viewer on Django, for example.
 This is the business rule, but how do we handle the Django integration with the Identity Provider?
 Instead of reinventing the wheel, we can use the awesome [mozilla-django-oidc](https://pypi.org/project/mozilla-django-oidc/).
 It will enable smooth integration with the identity provider using the authorization code grant type.
-The image below illustrates the login flow (I remove some steps from the Authorization Code grant type) and where we'll leave the business rule in step 8:
+The image below illustrates the login flow (I removed some steps from the Authorization Code grant type) and where we'll leave the business rule in step 8:

 ![Diagram illustrating the login flow with 9 steps.
 It starts with the user clicking on SSO login and ends with the user accessing the admin page.](/assets/posts/blog-22-order-5-image-5-oidc-flow.png "Login flow diagram.")